 Seeking Compensation for Pedestrian Accident Injuries

 Pedestrians, whether they are walking, jogging, running, or even sitting in public, can be vulnerable to an accident with a negligent driver.
-It’s important to be aware of the injuries that can be sustained as a result and stay safe.
+It’s important to be aware of common pedestrian accident injuries and the injuries that can be sustained as a result and stay safe.

 Types of Pedestrian Accident Injuries